swiftlang/swift-evolution/proposals/NNNN-package-manager-product-definitions.md

 ## Motivation

 Currently, the Swift Package Manager has only a limited notion of the products that are built for a package.
-It has a set of rules by which it infers implicit products based on the contents of various targets, and it also has a small amount of undocumented, unsupported package manifest syntax for explicitly declaring products, but it provides no supported way for package authors to declare the products of their packages.
+It has a set of rules by which it infers implicit products based on the contents of various targets, and it also has a small amount of undocumented, unsupported package manifest syntax for explicitly declaring products, but it provides no supported way for package authors to declare what their packages produce.

 Also, while the Swift Package Manager currently supports dependencies between packages, it has no support for declaring a dependency on anything more fine-grained than a package.